deepsquare-io/ClusterFactory/web/docs/getting-started/03-k0s-configuration.md

 Check the CIDR and make sure it doesn't conflict with any IP range of your network.

-Again, **You should read the specification carefully as the modification of one the k0s field won't be allowed in the future**.
+Again, **you should read the specification carefully as the modification of one the k0s field won't be allowed in the future**.

 If you wish to use a HA setup, please follow [this guide](/docs/guides/maintenance/high-availability).